ProjectOpenSea/opensea-js/README.md

 Check out the [Ship's Log](https://github.com/ProjectOpenSea/ships-log), built with the SDK, which shows the recent orders in the OpenSea orderbook.

 You can view a live demo [here](https://ships-log.herokuapp.com/)!
 Also check out the [Mythereum marketplace](https://mythereum.io/marketplace), which is entirely powered by OpenSea.js.

+## Migrating to version 0.6

+Version 0.6 introduces some major new features, including trading fungible and semi-fungible assets (including ERC-20 and ERC-1155 assets).
+These have been architected to maximize backwards compatibility, but there were a few breaking changes:

+- The `Asset` type now has `version` instead of `nftVersion` as a property
+- Similarly, the `NFTVersion` type has been renamed `TokenStandardVersion`
+- `computeFees` now takes in a single, annotated OpenSeaAsset as a parameter instead of a list of assets

+Non-breaking changes with deprecation notices:

+- Methods now show a deprecation warning when used with `tokenId` or `tokenAddress` as arguments, instead of using `asset` or `assets` (of type `Asset`/`Asset[]`)

 ## Development Information